Israel condemned for 'eye for an eyelash' violence in Gaza deaths

 “This blatant excessive use of force by Israel — an eye for an eyelash — must end, and there must be true accountability for those in military and political command who have ordered or allowed this force to be once again employed at the Gaza fence,” Lynk said.

+The U.N.
+Security Council met to discuss the violence but wrapped up for the day without taking action.
+Nikki Haley, the American envoy to the U.N., blamed Hamas for the violence and said Israel acted with restraint.

+A ceremony Monday formally moving the U.S. Embassy in Israeli to Jerusalem from Tel Aviv outraged Palestinians who have long hoped to create a capital for themselves in the city's eastern sector.
+Haley, however, said the move was no excuse for violence.

 In South Africa, thousands marched in Cape Town and the government recalled its ambassadors to Israel.
-Turkey recalled its ambassadors to Israel and the U.S. Belgian Prime Minister Charles Michel called Israel's response unacceptable, adding that "firing live rounds on protesters is shameful."
+Turkey recalled its ambassadors to Israel and the United States.
+Belgian Prime Minister Charles Michel called Israel's response unacceptable, adding that "firing live rounds on protesters is shameful."

-Germany was among numerous nations calling for an independent, U.N. investigation, although Chancellor Angela Merkel said she "understands Israel's security needs."
-Alistair Burt, the United Kingdom's minister for the Middle East, said Monday's events were "shocking" and "extremely worrying."
+Germany was among nations calling for an independent U.N. investigation, although Chancellor Angela Merkel said she "understands Israel's security needs."
+Alistair Burt, the United Kingdom's minister for the Middle East, said Monday's violence was "shocking" and "extremely worrying."

 “The U.K. remains committed to a two-state solution, with Jerusalem as a shared capital.
 All sides now need to show real leadership and courage," Burt said in a statement.